 Travel & Transportation

-You will be met at the airport by the FIUTS staff and transported directly to your hotel.
+You will be met at the airport by the FIUTS staff.
 Please read the following travel tips carefully to make your trip as smooth as possible.

 Travel Tips: Carry contact information for the FIUTS SUSI staff with you in your carry-on luggage.
 If your miss your flight or your flight is delayed, please contact the FIUTS staff via phone or e-mail.

 You should label your luggage with the following information:

 Your e-mail address

 University of Washington; FIUTS

 Seattle, WA 98195

 Checked baggage: You may check ONE bag free of charge.
 This bag can be a maximum weight of 50 lbs (22 kg).
 We suggest that you leave available space and weight in your suitcase for anything that you may buy in the U.S. The cost of checking a second bag of the same size and weight is $50 each way.